 Dr. Cummings' primary interests are in inpatient and outpatient care as well as echocardiography.
 Dr. Cummings joined the Children's National staff in 1998.
 She received her bachelor's degree from Duke University, her medical degree from Johns Hopkins University, and her pediatric residency and pediatric cardiology fellowship at Children's Hospital Boston.
 She subsequently completed a senior fellowship in echocardiography at Children's National Medical Center.
-Dr. Cummings' focus includes education in transthoracic, transesophageal, and fetal echocardiography.
+Dr. Cummings' focus includes education in transthoracic, transesophageal, and fetal echocardiography, and she was awarded the inaugural Jodi I. Pike Award for Excellence in Cardiology Fellow Education.